FISH / new pets

 - PetSmart stores offer free water testing.

-Feed your new pet algae wafers daily along with occasional supplements of fresh veggies, like sliced zucchini or kale.
+Algae eaters move along the sides and bottom of the aquarium scraping off algae with their sucker mouths.
+They can also feed on commercial pelleted food.
+Choose spirulina pellets or algae discs of the appropriate size.
+Feed your new pet algae eater wafers daily along with occasional supplements of fresh veggies, like sliced zucchini or kale.

-If your algae eaters display any of these symptoms of illness or distress, talk to a PetSmart store associate or a veterinarian familiar with fish health:
+If your algae eater displays any of these symptoms of illness or distress, talk to a PetSmart store associate or a veterinarian familiar with fish health:

 - Decreased appetite